 - DL AioT signalling or DL AioT data.
 The difference is that the AioT signalling is used for inventory type of service where no data/command is written in the AioT device, whereas the AioT data carries a data/command to be written or stored in the AioT device.

-- destination transmission area, priority, etc.
+- AIOT service policy includes destination transmission area, priority, service duration (e.g., start and stop time) , periodic transmission frequency during the service duration if it’s periodic transmission, etc.

 The AIoT-GW also selects an AioT reader node (e.g. BS or UE as intermediate node) to which to forward the request for AioT data/signalling transmission.

 6. The AioT-GW sends the AioT data/signalling request message to the selected AioT reader.
 The AioT data request message may the parameters listed in step 5.

-7. The AIoT reader transmits the received AIoT data or AIoT signalling over the radio interface to the AIoT device.
+7. When the AIoT service duration time starts if those parameters are presented in step 5, The AIoT reader transmits the received AIoT data or AIoT signalling over the radio interface to the AIoT device.

 8a.
 The AIoT device verifies whether the authentication code (e.g. MAuC) and the destination identifier (device ID or group ID) are correct by using the credential as described in step 0a.

 8b.
 The AIoT device creates an UL AIoT data/signalling for transmission (e.g. for backscattering).
-The UL message or PDU is transmitted using the individual device ID and security protected by UL MAuC created with the credentials corresponding to the individual device ID.
+The UL message or PDU is transmitted using the individual device ID, optional group ID if group ID is included in the DL AIoT data/signalling and security protected by UL MAuC created with the credentials corresponding to the individual device ID.

 9. The AIoT reader can create and sends an AIoT report to the AIoT-GW.
-The AIoT report includes the device ID, UL MAuC, AIoT service ID, AIoT data/signalling, AIoT reader ID (e.g. including the location identifier).
+The AIoT report includes the device ID, optional group ID if group ID is included in the DL AIoT data/signalling UL MAuC, AIoT service ID, AIoT data/signalling, AIoT reader ID (e.g. including the location identifier).

-10. The AIoT-GW verifies the Device ID and/or UL MAuC using the credentials for the individual device ID (e.g. received in step 2b).
+10. The AIoT-GW verifies the Device ID, or Group ID, and/or UL MAuC using the credentials for the individual device ID (e.g. received in step 2b) or group ID.

 11. The AIoT-GW creates and transmits a notification message to the AIoT AF/AS which includes AIoT Serving ID, AIoT signalling result (Device ID, status (e.g. type of good to which the device is attached), ID verification failed/succeeded), AIoT device location.
+If the AIoT report includes group ID, AIoT-GW performs aggregation and buffering the UL data of the devices with the same group ID during the aggregation waiting time provided by the AF/AS.
+When the aggregation waiting time expires, the AIOT-GW sends the UL reports of those AIoT devices belonging to the same group.

 12. The AIoT-GW can update to the UDM for the AIoT device ID status (e.g. verified ID) or device location.